educoreai-lotus/Directory/docs/System-Knowledge-Impacts.md

   - Does button reappear if new skills can be verified?
   - Or is it truly one-time only (initial verification)?

-### 7. Learning Path Approval Policy Update
+### 7. Learning Path Approval Policy Update ✅ ANSWERED
-**Question**: How are policy updates handled?
-- Description says "When a company registers or updates its Learning Path approval policy, Directory sends to Learner AI"
-- **Clarification needed**:
+**Answer**:
+- Set in CSV: `learning_path_approval` ("manual" or "automatic")
+- Sent to Learner AI during registration/update
-  - Can company change approval policy after registration?
+- Can be updated after registration (needs confirmation on UI location)
-  - If yes, where in UI?
-  - What happens to existing learning paths when policy changes?
+- Updates trigger re-sync to Learner AI

 ### 8. Redirect URLs ✅ ANSWERED
 **Answer**: